pauljohnson1990/Enhancing-Population-Health-through-Deep-Learning-Based-Pharmacogenetic-Analysis/README.md

-# Enhancing-Population-Health-through-Deep-Learning-Based-Pharmacogenetic-Analysis
+# Deep-Learning-GAIN-Pharmacogenetic-Analysis
-EPH-Gain based architecture for imputation, Tabular data - Image - CNN - predict residual dosage, Signature Identification using LASSOCV
+The proposed architecture utilizes EPH-Gain for imputation in tabular data and incorporates a CNN for image processing.
+The model aims to predict residual dosage and also employs LASSOCV for signature identification.

-The implementation of the project involves running specific notebook files.
-Here is an overview of each file and its corresponding functionality:
+Executing various notebook files, each serving a specific purpose.
+Here is a summary of each file and its corresponding functionality:

-The 'gexpGAIN.ipynb' notebook implements the EPH (Enhanced Population Health) method for imputing missing gene tissue expression data in the AA Cohort, EUR Cohort, and the Total Data.
-Running this notebook handles the imputation process for the entire gene tissue expression dataset.
+The notebook named 'gexpGAIN.ipynb' is dedicated to implementing the EPH (Enhanced Population Health) technique for imputing missing gene tissue expression data.
+It carries out this imputation process for the AA Cohort, EUR Cohort, and the entire Total Data, effectively handling missing values across the gene tissue expression dataset.

-In the 'baseline.ipynb' file, various imputation methods such as Average, Median, KNN, and MICE are compared.
-The purpose of this file is to evaluate and compare the performance of these baseline methods in imputing gene tissue expressions.
+The 'baseline.ipynb' notebook conducts a comparative analysis of several imputation methods, including Average, Median, KNN, and MICE.
+Its primary objective is to assess and contrast the performance of these baseline techniques when applied to impute gene tissue expressions.

-The 'SignatureIdentification.ipynb' notebook is used to identify cohort-specific signatures relevant to warfarin response.
-By running this file on the AA Cohort and EUR Cohort specific genes and tissues associated with warfarin response can be identified using the LASSO-CV method.
+The 'SignatureIdentification.ipynb' notebook serves the purpose of identifying cohort-specific signatures related to the response to warfarin.
+By executing this notebook on both the AA Cohort and EUR Cohort datasets, specific genes and tissues associated with warfarin response can be detected using the LASSO-CV (Least Absolute Shrinkage and Selection Operator with Cross-Validation) technique.

-To convert tabular data into images, the 'IGTD.ipynb' file is used.
-The code in this notebook should be modified to specify the correct path for the cohort-specific or total data.
-Running this notebook generates images for the AA, EUR, or Total Data, depending on the specified path.
+The 'IGTD.ipynb' notebook is employed to transform tabular data into images.
+To achieve this, it requires specific modifications to the code in order to set the correct path for either the cohort-specific data or the entire total dataset.
+When executed, this notebook generates images corresponding to the AA, EUR, or Total Data, depending on the path specified during the run.

-For creating models to predict warfarin dosage, three separate notebook files are available.
-The 'CNN - No Scaling implementation.ipynb' file creates models for the entire dataset.
-The 'CNN - No Scaling implementation -AA.ipynb' file focuses on models specifically for the AA Cohort, while the 'CNN - No Scaling implementation -EUR.ipynb' file is used for models specific to the EUR Cohort.
+Three distinct notebook files are provided for building models that predict warfarin dosage.
+The 'CNN - No Scaling implementation.ipynb' notebook is designed to create models for the entire dataset.
+On the other hand, the 'CNN - No Scaling implementation -AA.ipynb' notebook is dedicated to generating models specifically tailored to the AA Cohort.
+Similarly, the 'CNN - No Scaling implementation -EUR.ipynb' notebook is utilized for creating models specific to the EUR Cohort.

 gexpGAINCNNtry.ipynb file is not part of the main project, it was an experiment to create a convolutional Neural Network with GAIN model to apply imputation on missing pixels of IGTD generated images.

-By executing the appropriate notebook files and modifying necessary paths, each aspect of the project can be implemented.
-These files collectively enable gene tissue expression imputation, baseline comparisons, signature identification, image creation, and model development for warfarin dosage prediction.
+By running the relevant notebook files and making the necessary path adjustments, each component of the project can be successfully implemented.
+These files together facilitate gene tissue expression imputation, baseline method comparisons, signature identification, image generation, and model building for predicting warfarin dosage.